Disneyland Dining Discounts & Coupons

 You can order all Starbucks drinks (lattes, macchiatos, Frappucinos, you name it) at the Market House on Main Street, U.S.A. in Disneyland Park, as well as at Fiddler, Fifer & Practical Cafe on Buena Vista Street in Disney California Adventure.
 There is also one in Downtown Disney.

-Email Offers, Printable Coupons, Kids Eat FREE and Other Restaurant Deals
+Email Offers, Rewards Clubs and Other Restaurant Deals

-There are quite a few printable coupons that can save you money on off-site restaurants in the Disneyland area.
-Most chain restaurants also have online email clubs, which are well worth joining, because they often send out great coupons.
-If they ask you to select a “favorite” location, pick the one near Disneyland (zip code 92802), since some clubs restrict their coupons to a particular location.
-Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory coupon, but it’s often good for only a short time.
+There are quite a few discounts that can save you money on off-site restaurants in the Disneyland area.
+Most chain restaurants have online email clubs, which are well worth joining, because they often send out great discounts or coupons.
+If they ask you to select a “favorite” location, pick the one near Disneyland (zip code 92802), since some clubs restrict their discounts to a particular location.
+Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory offer, but it’s often good for only a short time.

 Birnbaum’s Disneyland Resort Guidebook Coupons